mozillascience/studyGroup/lessons/python_debugging/lesson.md

     unittest.main()
 ```

-A good testing suite should include a few examples of normal/expected input as well as some edge cases you might encounter.
-We'll fill in more tests now.
+A good testing suite should include a few examples of normal/expected input as well as any edge cases you can think of.
+Let's fill in more tests now.

 Now, run the suite (which will get us into debugging/finding mode)